 Additions to the allowance for credit losses are made by means of the provision for credit losses.
 We write-off uncollectible accounts receivable against the allowance for credit losses after exhausting collection efforts.
 For each of the periods presented, we performed an analysis of our historical cash collection patterns and considered the impact of any known material events in determining the allowance for credit losses.
-See Note 4 - Accounts Receivable for further information.
+See Note 4 - Accounts <a href="Accounts to 10 miles to 10 mi